-The spectrum of intraocular lymphoid tumors ranges from benign reactive lymphoid hyperplasia to various types of malignant lymphoma.
+The spectrum of intraocular lymphoid tumors ranges from benign reactive lymphoid hyperplasia to types of primary or secondary malignant lymphomas.

 The ocular findings include large clumps of cells in the vitreous, and the fundus examination is significant for multifocal, large, yellow, sub-retinal and sub-RPE infiltrative lesions.